Minnesota Payment Resources

 In Minnesota, victims of sexual assault who have an evidentiary exam done for the purpose of gathering evidence of sexual assault need not pay for that service.
 Minnesota Statute § 609.35.
 The county must pay regardless of whether or not their is a report to law enforcement.

-In Minnesota, the county in which the assault occurred is responsible for covering the cost of the exam.
-The victim does not have to report the assault to law enforcement in order for the county to pay.
-The statute does not identify which county agency is responsible for administration.
-It may be the sheriff’s office, county attorney’s office, or county financial office.
-The agency designate should protect a victim’s identity.
-The covered costs include, but are not limited to: full cost of the rape kit examination, associated tests relating to the complainant’s sexually transmitted disease status, and pregnancy status.
+In Minnesota, the State covers costs incurred for sexual assault examinations.
+The victim does not have to report the assault to law enforcement in order for the state to pay.
+The covered costs include but are not limited to the full cost of the rape kit examination, associated tests relating to the complainant’s sexually transmitted disease status, and pregnancy status.
 Victims can visit the hospital of their choice.
 They do not need to consult a hospital in the county in which the assault occurred.
 They do not need to be referred by the prosecutor or law enforcement officer.

 445 Minnesota Street, Suite 2300